 Sec.
 19-214.
+Sec.
+19-216.
 Strikes and other Job Actions

 Pursuant to Code of Virginia § 40.1-55, any employee who, in concert with two or more other such employees, strikes or willfully refuses to perform the duties of their employment, shall be deemed by that action to have terminated their employment, and shall be ineligible for employment in any position or capacity during the next 12 months by the City.
 The City shall not engage in a lockout of employees from the workplace.
-Any employee organization determined to have violated this section shall be deemed decertified under this ordinance, shall cease to receive any dues or fees collected by paycheck withholding, and shall not be certified as a bargaining agent, otherwise accorded recognition as a bargaining agent, or receive any dues or fees collected by paycheck withholding for a period of at least one year.
+Any employee organization determined to have sponsored, authorized, supported, or approved of actions which violated this section shall be deemed decertified under this ordinance, shall cease to receive any dues or fees collected by paycheck withholding, and shall not be certified as a bargaining agent, otherwise accorded recognition as a bargaining agent, or receive any dues or fees collected by paycheck withholding for a period of at least one year.

 Sec.
 19-215.
+Sec.
+19-217.
 Time Limits